Khailas12/Fastapi-Redis-Caching-System/README.md

 # FastAPI Redis Caching System

 This project demonstrates how to integrate **Redis** with **FastAPI** to build a scalable and efficient caching system.
+It was created as a learning exercise to better understand Redis and its integration with FastAPI.
 It includes examples of caching user and item data, as well as clearing cache entries.

 ## Table of Contents